 According to user reviews on Trailspace.com, some of the best sleeping bags for subzero temperatures are made by Feathered Friends and Western Mountaineering.
 According to BackpackerTest.org, Eureka also offers highly-rated cold weather sleeping bags that perform well in long-term field testing.

-- Feathered Friends: This high-quality bag is for serious outdoor enthusiasts who frequently camp in subzero temperatures.
-It will definitely keep you warm, but comes with a hefty price, with models ranging from just over $675 to just under $1000.
+- Feathered Friends: These high-quality bags are for serious outdoor enthusiasts who frequently camp in subzero temperatures.
+They will definitely keep you warm, but they come with a hefty price, with models ranging from just over $600 to just under $1000.

 - Western Mountaineering: Sleeping bags from this company are also designed for those who are quite serious about winter camping.
 Sub-zero options are priced similar to Feathered Friends models, with those designed for cold temperatures above zero run about $300.